Underrated Shandong cuisine, or Lu cuisine, has history, originality, and methodology to go with its taste

 The Jinan regional style is the core of Shandong cuisine, evolving around the provincial capital, famous for its broth and its meticulous preparation methods.

-The Jiaodong regional style encompasses dishes from parts of eastern Shandong nearest to the ocean.
-This style is characterized by seafood dishes with a variety of light tastes, scallops, prawns, clams, sea cucumbers, and squid.
+The Jiaodong style encompasses dishes from parts of eastern Shandong nearest to the ocean.
+This style is characterized by seafood dishes with a variety of light tastes, using scallops, prawns, clams, sea cucumbers, and squid.

 Broth is an indispensable part of Shandong cooking, with an emphasis on three types: raw, light, and milky.
-The light or clear broth uses chicken, and sometimes small pieces of pork, and is brewed on a low heat.
+The light or clear broth uses chicken, and sometimes small pieces of pork, and is brewed over a low heat.
 The milky broth usually uses pork bone or belly, and is stewed for hours to give it a white coloring.

 Signature Shandong Dishes